Home | About Us | Contact Us | Shopping Cart

 Thank you for taking the time to nominate a colleague for the Public Lawyer of the Year Award.
-Here are a few tips to consider while preparing your nomination:

 The following are factors that will be considered in making this award.
 An applicant need not meet all of these criteria.
 The work or service recognized by the award must have occurred in New Mexico.
 A candidate must be admitted to practice law in New Mexico but does not have to be a member of the Public Law Section to be eligible.

 Cydney Beadles is the 2019 Public Lawyer of the Year.
 She has been a lawyer for almost 30 years, and has served the public for almost 23 years.
 Cydney started with the New Mexico Public Utility Commission in 1996, became Chief Staff Counsel in 1998, and continued this work with the Public Regulation Commission upon its creation in 1999.
 She served as a managing attorney, took on the duties of the agency’s Equal Employment Opportunity officer for two years, and as Legal Division Director for three years.
 She specializes in economic regulation of public utilities, including implementation of energy and natural resources policies.
 She contributed to the professional growth of lawyers interested in government practice through the State Bar’s Bridge-the-Gap mentorship program and Public Law Section.
 She has assisted the New Mexico State University faculty with the rate case procedures session of their semi-annual regulatory training by NMSU’s Center for Public Utilities.